zesterer/parze/README.md

 ## Example

-A parser written with Parze that is capable of parsing all valid Brainfuck code into an AST.
+A parser capable of parsing all valid Brainfuck code into an AST.

 ```rust
 use parze::prelude::*;